bingb0t5/im-in/PROJECT_ARCHITECTURE.md

 - signed-in host-name hydration and normalization
 - host name is treated as public for public and semi-public activities
 - co-host access check for edit mode
+- magic-link return resumes on Step 3 and only opens `One Last Step` when profile details are still missing

 ### `EventDetail.tsx`